getzlab/gbm_icb_manuscript/README.md

 Code for generating figures in the glioblastoma ICB manuscript of Ghannam et al.:

-> "Tumor Transcriptional Subtype is a Major Axis of Immune Checkpoint Blockade Response in Glioblastoma". _Ghannam et al.(2025)_
+> "Tumor transcriptional state predicts survival in immune-checkpoint-blockade-treated glioblastoma". _Ghannam et al.(2026)_

 # Regenerating the figures: